Caring for critically ill children

 Our intensive care unit (known as PICU) cares for critically ill children, and provides support to their families.
-The unit has 20 beds and is based on Forest Ward.

 We're the lead centre for critically ill children for the south Thames region and provide a wide range of services and clinical expertise.